IOC to change process of Olympic bid races, host elections

 A key part of the new process is creating new Olympic panels — one each for Summer and Winter Games — which will recommend one or more candidates for an election.

+"It can come to a point where there is only one candidate being proposed," IOC President Thomas Bach said at a news conference.

-It chimes with IOC President Thomas Bach's wish to avoid "too many losers" — a phrase first heard during the 2024 race as it became a double award.
+It chimes with Bach's wish to avoid "too many losers" — a phrase first heard during the 2024 race as it became a double award.
 Paris got the 2024 Games, while Los Angeles got 2028.

 The new panels will be empowered to have "permanent ongoing dialogue" with potential bidders and pro-actively approach preferred hosts.
 They will report first to the Bach-chaired executive board, which will pick the members.